Andonome/lk/distros/void/sv.md

 > sudo sv stop mpd

-And stop it starting at startup with:
+And stop it automatically loading at startup with:

 > sudo rm /var/service/mpd